alofty645/better-ptv/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Mobile Optimization

+This application has been optimized for mobile devices with the following features:

+- Responsive layout using Tailwind's mobile-first approach
+- Optimized component sizing for small screens
+- Improved tap target sizes (44px minimum height on mobile)
+- Truncated text and condensed UI elements on small screens
+- Prevention of iOS zoom on input fields
+- Specialized utility functions for mobile device detection
+- Responsive container component that adapts to viewport size
+- Mobile-optimized fonts and spacing
+- Improved performance by reducing unnecessary renders

+The mobile optimizations follow best practices for creating a responsive web application that works well across devices of all sizes.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: